gaberull/CountingCards/README.md

     - Strategy hint
         * get basic strategy for the player's hand vs the dealer's shown card
         * get adjusted strategy based on count of the deck vs dealer's shown card
-    - Get current running count
+    - Get current running count and true count (ratio of running count to decks remaining)
-    - List rules
+    - List rules of the game
     - Add funds after running out
     - Quit with option from menu prompt
 - Net session results are displayed at end of game, when the quit option is requested